Ethel-Ecc/ckan-wit-documentation/docs/source/usage/installation.rst

    $ mkdir my_project

-Setting up a virtual Environment
+Setting up a Virtual Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Set up your VENV where all the requirements.txt and environmental variables will reside.::